yasufadhili/jawt/jawt-docs/docs/tutorial/first-page.md

         }

         Text {
-            text: "This is my first page built with JML"
+            text: "This is my first page built with JML."
             style: "text-lg text-gray-700 mb-8 text-center"
         }